kristianmartinez/kristianmartinez/README.md

 Hi I’m Kristian

-I’m a third year computer science student at DePaul University Born and bred in Chicago 🌆🐻
+I’m a third year computer science student at DePaul University.
+Born and bred in Chicago 🌆🐻.
-I love soccer and football ⚽️🏈
+I love soccer and football ⚽️🏈.
-I’m interested in cloud computing services such as Microsoft Azure 🌥️
+I’m interested in cloud computing services such as Microsoft Azure 🌥️.

 <!--